-Now that you have some preliminary agritourism business ideas, you’re ready to navigate the maze of legal and regulatory permits required to operate.
-This chapter is designed to provide the information needed to successfully tackle this challenge without hitting too many obstacles.
+Now that you have some preliminary agritourism business ideas, you’re ready to identify the permits required to operate.
+This section is designed to provide the information needed to successfully tackle this challenge without hitting too many obstacles.

 An additional complexity is that these laws are primarily implemented at the county level, and each county interprets the law in its own way.
 This means that, although we reference activities deemed legal and acceptable on farm land as defined by the Oregon Revised Statutes, your county may not have adopted these statutes into local code.
 In fact, the regulations vary dramatically from one county to the next.
 So you’ll want to investigate how your specific county treats agritourism ventures.
 The state statutes offer a useful framework and a common language for discussions with your local officials.